 As with so many states, Vermont has witnessed the effects of phosphorus pollution on its waters, particularly visible as algal blooms on Lake Champlain.
-While not all of this pollution comes from agriculture, a sizable share does.
-In response, the state government has launched the Vermont Phosphorus Innovation Challenge (VPIC) to incentivize the development and implementation of technologies that target reducing phosphorus loads that stem from manure application to farmlands.
+In response, the state government has launched the Vermont Phosphorus Innovation Challenge (VPIC) to incentivize the development and implementation of technologies that target reducing phosphorus loads that stem from the management of animal and human wastes.

 From 27 applicants, VPIC has recently chosen six technologies to receive various amounts of seed funding, each toward piloting their technologies.
-At this webinar, we’ll hear from VPIC organizers and from the developers of three of those technologies.
+At this webinar, we heard from VPIC organizers and from the developers of three of those technologies.

 - Kaitlin Hayes from the State of Vermont

 - Jim Jutras from the Village of Essex Junction (working alongside Raju Badireddy from the University of Vermont)